15 Aug How to get mindful exercise into your workout

 Accept that mindfulness and physical exercise boost each other

-You do not have to practise mindfulness sitting alone in a quiet room, and physical exercise is as much about overcoming mental barriers as physical ones.
+You do not have to practice mindfulness sitting alone in a quiet room, and physical exercise is as much about overcoming mental barriers as physical ones.
 By using mindfulness techniques before, during and after exercise you can achieve things you never thought possible.

 Just knowing and accepting this can be a massive step forward in how you work out, and in how you appreciate and live your life.